 Exception for Hazardous Materials: some items may contain toxins such as asbestos, lead, etc., in which case proper handling and disposal is required.

 What are the Requirements for C & D Materials?

 In 2007, the City of Irvine adopted a Construction and Demolition (C&D) Debris Recycling and Reuse Ordinance (07-18) .
-Under this new ordinance, certain projects are required to recycle or reuse at least 75 percent of concrete and asphalt and 65 percent of all debris generated.
+Under this ordinance certain projects are required to recycle or reuse most of the debris generated by the project, at levels consistent with the California Green Building Standards Code.